Davidevlops/JS-DSA/graph-algorithms.md

 ### Common categories of Graph Algorithms
 - Graph Traversal Algorithms
 - Pathfinding Algorithms
-- Connectivity & Optimization Algorithms
+- Minimum Spanning Tree (MST) Algorithms

 Graph Traversal: These are the foundational exploration algorithms.
 Their primary purpose is to visit all the nodes and edges in a graph in a systematic, orderly fashion.
 Traversal is almost always the first step in understanding a graph's structure.
 Graph traversal are divided into two which are:
 - Breadth-First Search (BFS)